EvotecIT/PSEventViewer/README.md

     Show-EVXEvent -HtmlPath .\Application.html -EmailPackage -PassThru
 ```

-HTML uses typed HtmlForgeX components and is self-contained, searchable,
+HTML uses typed HtmlForgeX components and is a self-contained, searchable,
-responsive, theme-aware, and suitable for opening or attaching.
+responsive, theme-aware report workspace.
+Its overview is first, report types
+are direct navigation pages, and each homogeneous type has column filters,
+paging, a column chooser, expandable rows, and a selected-record drawer.
+Punctuation-only Windows placeholders are suppressed instead of filling the
+screen with dashes.
 Excel uses
 OfficeIMO with an overview, coverage, filters, frozen headers, formatting, and
 useful column sizing.
 A typed leaf definition gets its own domain table and
 worksheet.
 A composite such as `ActiveDirectoryAuthentication` gets one table